juice-shop/pwning-juice-shop/appendixA/README.md

-# Appendix A - Challenge Hints
+# Appendix A - Challenge Solutions